 Duplicator will run the final steps and will show you the login button.

-You can now login to your WordPress site on the new host to make sure that everything is working as expected.
+You can now log in to your WordPress site on the new host to ensure that everything is working as expected.

 At this point, you’ve created a complete copy of your WordPress database and files on your new hosting server, but your domain still points to your old web hosting account.

 To update your domain, you need to switch your DNS nameservers.
 This ensures that your users are taken to the new location of your website when they type your domain into their browsers.